-There are three exam series throughout the academic year Autumn, Spring and Summer, and all three include exams for AS, A levels and GCSEs.
+There are two exam series throughout the academic year: Winter and Summer.
+The Winter series includes GCSEs for some subjects; the Summer series contains GCSEs, AS and A level exams.
 This section outlines the process of setting and awarding as well as information about specific series.

 Exams are set to test student’s knowledge, understanding and skills as detailed in the published subject specification.
 The development of each exam is undertaken by the awarding body and is an 18-month process to ensure it is valid, reliable and will produce accurate results for the students who sit them.